airnativeextensions/nativeextensions-documentation/docs/ironsource/add-the-extension.md

 ### Manifest Additions

 The IronSource ANE requires a few additions to the manifest to be able to start certain activities.
 You should add the listing below to your manifest additions.

+You must replace `APPLICATION_PACKAGE` with your AIR application's Java package name, something like `air.com.distriqt.test`.
+Generally this is your AIR application id prefixed by `air.` unless you have specified no air flair in your build options.

 ```xml
 <uses-sdk android:minSdkVersion="16" android:targetSdkVersion="29" />